Common mistakes English speakers make when speaking French

 Present participles

-The present participle - in other words, '-ing' words - is a common phenomenon in English.
+Present participles - in other words, '-ing' words - are a common phenomenon in English.
 We use it to suggest that a verb is ongoing, as well as to form adjectives.
 But French doesn’t really have an equivalent to '-ing' words, and English speakers will often try to translate the English as literally as possible, which ends up sounding like gobbledygook in French.

 If you want to say ‘I am eating my lunch’, don’t say Je suis manger mon déjeuner but say Je suis en train de déjeuner.
 The words en train de here imply continuous action.